stefanspringer1/BuildingSwiftOnWindows/README.md

 ## Developer Mode

 The Swift Package Manager uses symbolic links, but Microsoft has decided that symbolic links might be harmful (see [there](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-vista/cc766301(v=ws.10)) under "Create symbolic links").

-You can test if you can set symbolic links with the command `mklink newfile oldfile`, creating a symbolic link file named `newfile` pointing to `oldfile`.
+**Check:**  You can test if you can set symbolic links with the command `mklink newfile oldfile`, creating a symbolic link file named `newfile` pointing to `oldfile`.
 If this command is successful, everything is OK.

-Else, you can try to activate the Deverloper Mode in the Windows settings and then restart the computer.
+If you cannot set symbolic links, you can try to activate the Deverloper Mode in the Windows settings and then restart the computer.
 You should then be able to create symbolic links (test with the mentioned command again).
 If not, you need to set the SE_CREATE_SYMBOLIC_LINK privilege using the `gpedit.msc` tool (start it via the context menu of the Windows Explorer as Administrator).
 (Note that other security policies for your computer might overwrite this setting.)
 If you have the Home edition of of Windows, you first have to get this tool from Microsoft using the following script (open the command line window as Administrator):

 ```Batch
 @echo off